What Is a Permalink in SEO?

 - Conclusion

-What is a permalink?
+What is a permanent URL?

-This definition of the notion of permalink might seem simple, but it is what it is.
+We do not want to make it complicated.
+A permalink is basically a permanent (direct) URL.
+This definition might seem simple, but it is what it is.

-Given this, your permalinks should reflect what’s on the page a crawler or person is going to visit.
+Given this, your links should reflect what’s on the page a crawler or person is going to visit.
 This way, you help crawlers to index your page more accurately, and users to be confident about what’s they will see on the page.

 What is the link structure?